r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

-document was started for [R-devel](https://cran.r-project.org/bin/windows/base/howto-R-devel.html) (the link points to the current version), to eventually include specifics of the new development version of R.  The CRAN/R-project website from that point contained R builds (R 4.2, R-devel) using Rtools42.
+document was started for [R-devel](https://cran.r-project.org/bin/windows/base/howto-R-devel.html) (the link points to the current version), to eventually include specifics of the new development version of R.  A new document is always created for a new version of R, e.g.  R 4.3, 4.4, 4.5, even though the amount of changes is not always large.
+The CRAN/R-project website from that point contained R builds (R 4.2, R-devel) using Rtools42.
 The automated checks ran by ucrt3 system were removed from the CRAN website.
 The ucrt3 system may again diverge from R-devel and may patch CRAN and Bioconductor packages when needed for testing new versions of Rtools and at this point package authors don't have to worry about such differences.
+The automated checks and automated builds are no longer ran regularly, but manually around the times when working on new Rtools versions.

 This document is available in subversion as